Personal Injuries Proceedings and Other Legislation Amendment Bill 2022

 11.42 amMs BUSHSupports

-Supported the bill, particularly the reforms to terminal benefits payments and the extension of the eligibility period.
+Supported the bill, highlighting reforms to terminal benefits payments for workers with terminal conditions and commending the committee process that led to improvements.

 11.28 amHon.
 SM FENTIMANSupports